-The higher the RPO, the higher amount of data has been lost, and the bigger the impact on the business.
+The higher the RPO, the higher amount of data that has been lost and the bigger the impact on the business.

 Why should I care?

 The determined RPO is a goal, a statement of the amount of acceptable data loss.
 Though every company’s goal is to operate with zero data loss, this is not the reality of cloud operations.
-Data loss is an inevitable reality, as businesses are made up of humans, and humans make mistakes.
-Even worse, humans have emotions, and these emotions can lead to malicious actions with intentional data corruption and data loss.
+Data loss is inevitable, as businesses are made up of humans, and humans make mistakes.
+Even worse, humans have emotions, which can lead to malicious actions with intentional data corruption and loss.
 A realistic recovery point objective goal should be part of every Salesforce backup strategy.

 Why should I care?